relaxedws/merge/README.md

 ## Contributing

-We welcome all developers to come forward for use/test of this library.
+We welcome anyone to use, test, or contribute back to this project.
-Though it's working well for almost all possible scenarios but we all know there are bugs in every code.
-Although we keep updating and testing the library regulary, but still if you encounter any bugs, please feel free to drop us a comment with as much explaination as possible to reproduce the errors or you can even patch that.

-Other than directly working with the code, you can also help us with better documentation, fixing typo errors or adding more content to the `readme` file.

-We are open to feedback, suggestions and questions.
+We have extensive test coverage, but as we all know there's always bugs in software.
+Please file issues or pull requests with your comments or suggestions.